 \subsection{First-Order Dynamics}

 We begin by considering a system with first-order dynamics.
 Particularly, for simplicity, we consider the integrator system defined by \eqref{Eq:SingleIntegrator}, and we apply the hybrid control law detailed in Section \ref{Sec:HybridController} to stabilize the system to a desired equilibrium point while avoiding a convex polytope.
-Fig. \ref{Fig:Results1} displays several examples of the trajectories and temporal profiles obtained for different polytopes in the $2$-dimensional case ($n = 2$).
+Fig. \ref{Fig:Results1} displays several examples of the trajectories and temporal profiles obtained for different polytopes in a $2$-dimensional setting ($n = 2$).

 Fig. \ref{Fig:Results1} (a) presents an example where the initial state allows for two options for the initial active safe half-space.
 Therefore, depending on the selected initialization, two different trajectories can be achieved.
-In contrast, Fig. \ref{Fig:Results1} (b) depicts a scenario where the initial active safe half-space is well-defined, but two possible directions can be associated with it.
-More specifically, Fig. \ref{Fig:Results1} (b) presents an example in which the reference direction is collinear with the normal vector of the initial active half-space, and thus, decisiveness is achieved as in \eqref{Eq:DecisivenessDirection} by selecting either $\bar{\bm{\epsilon}} = (0, 1)$ or $\bar{\bm{\epsilon}} = (0, -1)$.
+In contrast, Fig. \ref{Fig:Results1} (b) depicts a scenario where the initial active safe half-space is well defined, but two possible directions can be associated with it.
+More specifically, Fig. \ref{Fig:Results1} (b) presents an example in which the reference direction is collinear with the normal vector of the initial active half-space, and thus, decisiveness is achieved as in \eqref{Eq:DecisivenessDirection} by selecting either $\bm{\epsilon} = (0, 1)$ or $\bm{\epsilon} = (0, -1)$.
 Hence, similar to Fig. \ref{Fig:Results1} (a), different trajectories can be produced depending on the chosen direction.
 In addition, Fig. \ref{Fig:Results1} (c) shows the results obtained for a triangular polytope across distinct initial states, where the initial half-space and associated direction are clearly defined.